rebelsky/sams-assorted-musings-reflections/salary-review-2021-10-23.md

 [6] Or for completeness' sake.

+[7] Additional details about frustrations with ITS elided from the public version.

-[7] There was a time that I logged my life.
+[8] There was a time that I logged my life.
 I don't do so any more.

-[8] Someday soon, there will likely be a fourth: IDEA (Inclusion, Diversity, Equity, and Accessibility) [9].
+[9] Someday soon, there will likely be a fourth: IDEA (Inclusion, Diversity, Equity, and Accessibility) [10].

-[9] I don't recall where or with whom I was discussing this acronym.
+[10] I don't recall where or with whom I was discussing this acronym.
 The government added "Accessibility" at the end of "DEI".
 I like rearranging the letters for a better acronym.
 (At least no one used "DIE".)
 "AIDE" is also not bad.

-[10] It may be difficult to tell from this musing, but _The Craft of Creative Nonfiction_ significantly affected how I approach and reflect on my writing.
+[11] It may be difficult to tell from this musing, but _The Craft of Creative Nonfiction_ significantly affected how I approach and reflect on my writing.

-[11] In order to qualify for a full-year sabbatical, a faculty member must contribute at an appropriate level to our "opportunities for all interested students to do research" program [12].
+[12] In order to qualify for a full-year sabbatical, a faculty member must contribute at an appropriate level to our "opportunities for all interested students to do research" program [14].

-[12] Feel free to insert your own snarky note about the disconnect between the College's supposed commitment to this program and its failure to provide enough CS faculty to support such opportunities for CS majors.
-Or you could ask me to write the long rant on what's happened with the research opportunities program [14].
+[14] Feel free to insert your own snarky note about the disconnect between the College's supposed commitment to this program and its failure to provide enough CS faculty to support such opportunities for CS majors.
+Or you could ask me to write the long rant on what's happened with the research opportunities program [15].

-[14] The last conversation I've had about it suggested that it's more about providing opportunities in courses, rather than the full-semester (and preferably full-summer) opportunities that are more impactful.
+[15] The last conversation I've had about it suggested that it's more about providing opportunities in courses, rather than the full-semester (and preferably full-summer) opportunities that are more impactful.
 But if it's focused on opportunities in 300-level courses, what happens to the faculty who don't teach 300-level courses.
 As I said, I could rant and ramble bout many problematic aspects of the program.

-[15] That brings up the latest challenge for Sam's attempt to pull back.
-We've been told we can no longer take volunteer summer research students [16].
+[16] That brings up the latest challenge for Sam's attempt to pull back.
+We've been told we can no longer take volunteer summer research students [17].
 I don't agree with all of the rationales, but I accept many of them.
 What's the challenge?
 Will I be able to avoid asking the obvious questions?